 Welcome to Rackspace Auto Scale, the easy way to scale your cloud resources up or down in response to an increase or decrease in overall workload or based on your defined thresholds.

-After reading this guide you will understand the following information:
+After reading this guide you will understand:

-- What Auto Scale does and the core concepts that drive it
+- Auto Scale core concepts

 You can use Rackspace Auto Scale to perform the following tasks:

-- Add and remove a specific number of servers or a percentage of your total resources
+- Add and remove a specific number of servers or a percentage of your total

-- Support your dedicated servers by adding - and removing - cloud servers based on a schedule
+- Support your dedicated servers by adding - and removing - cloud servers based